KeshavRajuR/ctf_challenges/Programming/crypto-php/question.md

 ---
 ### Question
-Let's see you break that hash?
+We've been given a hash to break.
+I found this piece of code when I hacked into the sources website.
+Can you help us break the hash?
 flag format: flag{password}

 ---